darvil82/lanat-docs/Lanat/topics/Arguments.md

 # Arguments

 An argument is a descriptor for a kind of value that the user can provide to the command.
-For example, in the command `git commit -m "Hello World"`, the argument is `-m` and it's value is `"Hello World"`.
+For example, in the command `git commit -m "Hello World"`, the argument is `-m` and its value is `"Hello World"`.
 It provides a way for the user to provide input to the command.